BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

     - Ingress
 ```

 Next, create a new deployment for load testing.
 This will deploy an httpd container and use the `ab` (apache benchmark) command to generate traffic to a URL and then print a summary.
 Then the pod will stop.
-If you update the environment variables for the deployment that will trigger a pod redeployment to run the load test again.
-Update the deployment below with the url to your nginx web server under the `SERVICE_HOST` variable.
+If you update the environment variables for the deployment, that will trigger a pod redeployment to run the load test again.
+Update the deployment below with the URL to your nginx web server under the `SERVICE_HOST` variable.

 ```yaml
 kind: Deployment